 If you are planning to hike to the summit of Piz Boè you will need to plan your trip between the end of June and the end of September.
-I have hiked it in mid-September and as you can see from the pictures the top was already covered in a fresh blanket of snow, at times knee deep.
+I hiked it in mid-September and as you can see from the pictures the top was already covered in a fresh blanket of snow, at times knee-deep.

-If you go within a two week period on either side of these months you risk running into icy and possibly dangerous conditions.
-If there is one thing I have learnt from the many years I spent in the mountains is to never underestimate the power of nature.
+If you go within a two-week period on either side of these months you risk running into icy and possibly dangerous conditions.
+If there is one thing I have learned from the many years I spent in the mountains is to never underestimate the power of nature.

 The quickest way to reach the summit is by starting your hike at the top of the Sass Pordoi Cable car station.

-The Cable car leaves from Passo Pordoi, one of the most scenic driveable mountain passes in the Dolomites.
+The cable car leaves from Passo Pordoi, one of the most scenic driveable mountain passes in the Dolomites.
 There is a big parking lot near the cable car station where you can park your car free of charge.
-Bear in mind when travelling during peak season (August) to arrive early as the area does get very busy.
+Bear in mind when traveling during peak season (July and August) to arrive early as the area does get very busy.

 You can find the current opening times and prices for the Sass Pordoi cable car on the official tourism website of Val di Fassa.

 TIP: If you want to avoid the cable car cost you can hike directly from Passo Pordoi to Forcella Pordoi where the route connects.
 I marked it in yellow on the map.
 Bear in mind this will add significantly to elevation gain (extra 600 meters / 2000 ft), distance and the required time to do the hike.